 RN Isolina Pistolessi with new Spanish-speaking patient.
 She gave him material and took him on a tour of the facility.

-Print out a poster or download a PowerPoint slide to show the good work that's being done in Partnership--and to spark your own team's ideas.
+Print out a poster, download a slide and check out a tool to see the good work being done in Partnership--and to spark your own team's ideas.

 High-performing teams are going the extra mile to welcome new Kaiser Permanente members, because it helps keep members healthy and happy—and helps KP grow.
 But a Mid-Atlantic States unit-based team is going even further by walking that extra mile in their members’ shoes.

 The first step for the Adult Primary Care UBT in Falls Church, an ethnically diverse community in Northern Virginia, was to tap Spanish-speaking staff members to welcome some 3,200 new Spanish-speaking members to Kaiser Permanente.
 The new members were janitorial and security workers represented by SEIU 32BJ, a local union account won through joint marketing efforts in the region.

 But the team found the language barrier was just the tip of the iceberg.
 What these new members needed, like any others, was help navigating the KP system.